Meet our Staff

 She holds a BA in History from Princeton University and an MS in Journalism from the Medill School of Journalism at Northwestern University.

-Naomi Mae W. serves as an internal grant reviewer across all of Spencer's major grant programs and as a Project Manager for Spencer's strategic work and events.
+Jessica Marshall serves as an internal grant reviewer across all of Spencer's grant programs.

 Na’ilah Suad Nasir